-The business service you need to initialize to process a given XML document that is received from an external system using the EAI HTTP Transport depends on the processing you need to do on the data.
+The business service required to process a given XML document that is received from an external system using the EAI HTTP Transport depends on the processing you will perform on the data.
 The way to approach this is to accept the output of the EAI HTTP Transport and store it as a process property that you define, and process it later in the workflow based on the format of the data.